 9. Corporate social responsibility

 Simula is wholly owned by the Norwegian government through the Ministry of Education and Research and bears significant responsibility for ensuring that all activities serve the interests of society as a whole.
-SI will therefore participate in commercial activities that are in the interests of society and will refrain from participating in commercial activities that could impair Simula's reputation.
+SI will, therefore participate in commercial activities that are in the interests of society and will refrain from participating in commercial activities that could impair Simula's reputation.
 SI will comply with the government's guidelines as far as is suitable for the company in question.
 Simula takes the view that, in the long term, this will boost value for the company.

 10. Working methods

 SI strives to achieve an environment based on individual trust, equitable agreements, and clear objectives.
-SI endeavors to establish appropriately adapted incentive schemes for employees that will be easy to understand.
+SI endeavours to establish appropriately adapted incentive schemes for employees that will be easy to understand.
 There will be a ceiling on the remuneration paid to executive employees and an emphasis on paying dividends.
 To the extent appropriate,

 Simula will comply with official government guidelines on remuneration and incentives.